suyogkad/CB-CK-Food-Menu-Website/README.md

 ## License

+## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.

 ## Contact